Morwenn/cpp-sort/docs/Sorter-facade.md

 Special overloads using [`std::ranges::less`][std-ranges-less] as a vocabulary are also available, with a behaviour similar to that of the `std::less<>` ones.

 While it does not appear in this documentation, `sorter_facade` actually relies on an extensive amount of SFINAE tricks to ensure that only the `operator()` overloads that are needed and viable are generated.
 For example, the magic `std::less<>` overloads won't be generated if the wrapped *sorter implementation* already accepts a comparison function.

-*Changed in version 1.9.0:* when `std::identity` is available, special overloads are provided.

-*Changed in version 1.9.0:* when `std::ranges::less` is available, special overloads are provided.

-*Changed in version 1.10.0:* those overloads are now `constexpr`.

   [issue-185]: https://github.com/Morwenn/cpp-sort/issues/185